 The initial group quickly maxed out at 1,000 members, so they encouraged people to set up local groups to build the conversation in their areas.
 Within hours, more than 60 Smartphone Free Childhood WhatsApp groups had launched across Britain, kicking off a national conversation about the harms of smartphones for children.
 The founders have been invited to Downing Street to discuss the movement further.

-The national pact currently sits at 34,780 parents from 6,357 schools, with the number one spot held by Hertfordshire, followed by Surrey, South West London and then Hampshire in fourth.
+The national pact currently sits at 65,892 parents from 8,971 schools, with the number one spot held by Hertfordshire, followed by Surrey, South West London and then Hampshire in sixth.

 'Smartphone Free Childhood' states: "We’re on mission to change the cultural norm that children are given smartphones, and challenge Big Tech’s ever-increasing colonisation of childhood."